Mr7F/sublime-odoo/readme.md

 # Sublime - Odoo
-Syntax highlighting for QWeb template, OWL template and views.
+Syntax highlighting for QWeb templates, OWL templates and views.

 Choose "XML - Odoo", and it will automatically choose the right syntax
 - OWL syntax (with JS in expression) if inside `<templates/>`